nexpy/nexpy/doc/source/pythonshell.rst

 <https://support.hdfgroup.org/HDF5/hdf5-quest.html#gconc>`_, concurrent read
 access is supported if the HDF5 library has been built as thread-safe.
 This appears to be the default with conda installations, for example.
-However, concurrent read and write access is only allowed when using SWMR mode, which has a number of restrictions.
-To prevent issues with multiple processes accessing the same file, the ``nexusformat`` contains a simple file-locking mechanism, which is designed to work even when the processes are running on separate nodes and when other file-locking mechanisms might prove unreliable (*e.g.*, on NFS-mounted disks).
+However, concurrent read and write access is only allowed when using SWMR mode.
+To prevent issues with multiple processes accessing the same file, *nexusformat* contains a simple file-locking mechanism, which is designed to work even when the processes are running on separate nodes and when other file-locking mechanisms might prove unreliable (*e.g.*, on NFS-mounted disks).

 .. warning:: Unfortunately, the word 'lock' can cause confusion because it is
              commonly used to refer to two different operations.
 The other one